josemartos/vuewebsite/README.md

 # vuewebsite

-Simple Vue.js application.
+Simple Vue.js website.
 See [live](http://www.martosjose.com)

 ## description

-Personal website used always as an object of experimentation.
+Personal website used as an object of experimentation.
 In this case, it's a simple Vue.js app with a Webpack 4 setup.

 ## setup